musicslayer/makefile_cpp/README.md

 make release # Build the release version
 ```

-Note that all of these (except rebuild) can be done in parallel.
+Note that all of these can be done in parallel.
 For example:
 ```
 make -j8 all
 ```